serafihna/serafihna/README.md

 - c+h friendly only if i recognize/know u or have you added on pt. if we havent talked, dont do it.

-- it's extremely hard to get me upset/frustrated i'm honestly cool with anyone and everyone as long as you're chill. dont be weird and we'll be cool.
+- it's extremely hard to get me upset/frustrated i'm honestly cool with anyone and everyone as long as you're chill. just don't be weird.

 dni: